“I Hit My Boyfriend”: Exploring Domestic Violence From The Perpetrator's Perspective

 “Domestic violence can be physical, sexual, emotional, economic, psychological, or technological actions or threats of actions or other patterns of coercive behavior that influence another person within an intimate partner relationship.
 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.” — U.S. Department of Justice

-What's the difference between domestic violence and intimate partner violence?
-(DV vs. IPV)
+Domestic violence vs. intimate partner violence (DV vs. IPV)

 You may instantly regret hitting your boyfriend and feel terrible about it, but striking your partner is physical abuse, and it likely isn’t the first abusive behavior you’ve demonstrated.
 Do you frequently scream at your boyfriend?
 Have you harshly criticized him, called him names, humiliated him in public, or stopped him from leaving a room?
 Those are all signs of abusive behaviors too.
 If that sounds like how you treat your boyfriend, you may want to consider giving him several heartfelt apologies and making an appointment to start anger management treatments.